microsoft/CameraTraps/classification/README.md

 # select all animals in a taxon across all datasets
 <label>,<taxon_level>,<taxon_name>

-# exclude certain rows or taxons
+# exclude certain rows or taxa
 !<label>,...

 # set a limit on the number of images to sample for this class